thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 The Software Management Agent runs executable plugins with a special argument, like `list`.
 Let's call the pre-defined argument such as `list`, `install`, and `remove` a **command** here.
-As you can see from this example, a plugin should be an executable file that accepts the commands and outputs to stdout and stderr in the defined JSON format.
+As you can see from this example, a plugin should be an executable file that accepts the commands and outputs to stdout and stderr in the defined JSON Lines format.
 Hence, you can implement a plugin in your preferred language.

-> **Important**: the Software Management Agent executes a plugin using `sudo` and as `tedge-agent` user.

 Here is the table of the commands that you can use in a plugin.